 Trade liberalization One of the two components of the structural policy index in Section 2 is the number of years since 1950 with an open economy (in the sense of low tariffs, few non-tariff barriers, small black-market premium, few state monopolies and a non-socialist economy).
 I now consider the annual observations of this openness index, which are available for a large number of countries for the period 1960-2000 thanks to Wacziarg and Welch's (2004) update of Sachs and Warner's (1995) original data set.
-For a given country i and year t, the binary indicator open is thus set equal to 1 or 0, depending on whether the criteria for an open economy are met.
+For a given country i and year t, the binary indicator open is thus set equal to 1 or 0, depending on whether the five criteria for an open economy are met.

-Table 6 shows the difference-in-difference estimates of reforms into different forms of democracy on this aspect of structural policy.
-(Estimating the effect of reforms into democracy, as such, generally yields a positive coefficient, but the effect is not robust to the checks performed in the table.)
+Table 6 shows the difference-in-difference estimates of reforms into different forms of democracy for this aspect of structural policy.
+(Estimating the effect of reforms into democracy, as such, generally yields a positive coefficient, but the significance of this effect is not robust to the checks performed in the table.)
 These estimates are based on data from 132 countries; due to the formation of new countries (mostly) and missing data, the length of the average panel is 35 years.

-Column 1 distinguishes reforms out of non-democracy into democracy with a parliamentary and presidential form of government, respectively.
-Underneath the estimated coefficients are confidence levels based on two sets of standard errors: conventional ones in parentheses and clustered (by country) ones in brackets.
+Column 1 distinguishes reforms out of non-democracy into (or out of) democracy with a parliamentary and presidential form of government, respectively.
+Underneath the estimated coefficients are two sets of standard errors and the implied confidence levels: conventional ones in parentheses and clustered (by country) ones in square brackets.
 The coefficients on both sets of reforms are positive, but that on presidential democracy is lower and only borderline significant.
 Clearly, it matters which way the standard errors are computed: the clustered errors are three to four times higher than the conventional ones.

 Column 2 reports on a specification with the robustness checks discussed in the previous subsection, continent-year interactions and indicators for the three years preceding each type of reform.
-Clearly, the positive effect of parliamentary reforms is robust to continent-specific trends in open, and there is no robust evidence of pre-reform changes driving the results.
-The estimated effect is also quantitatively important: introducing a parliamentary democracy (in a non-democracy or a presidential democracy) raises the probability of opening the economy by 0.3.
+Clearly, the positive effect of parliamentary reforms is robust to continent-specific trends in open.
+The estimated effect is also quantitatively important: introducing a parliamentary democracy (in a non-democracy or a presidential democracy) raises the probability of opening the economy by about 25%.
+There is no robust evidence of pre-reform changes driving the results.